Matthew Sluka: UNLV

 Sluka ultimately transferred to UNLV.
 He was named the Rebels' starting quarterback prior to the team's season opener against Houston.
 UNLV defeated Houston 27–7 in their 2024 season opener, with Sluka throwing for 71 yards and two touchdowns in his Rebels debut.
 In week 3, Sluka led UNLV to its first 3–0 start since the 1984 season in a 23–20 win over Kansas.
 He ran for 124 yards and threw for 86 yards and a touchdown.

 On September 25, 2024, Sluka announced on social media he would redshirt and not play in any of the Rebels' remaining games during the 2024 season.
 He stated that he committed to UNLV based on certain representations that were made to him, and said they were not upheld after he enrolled.
-This would mark the first time (at least publicly) that a player elected to take a redshirt and transfer in-season due to the player's claim of unsigned, unwritten and unenforceable name, image, and likeness compensation (NIL) agreements not being met.
+This would mark the first time (at least publicly) that a player elected to take a redshirt and transfer in-season due to the player's claim of unsigned, unwritten, and unenforceable name, image, and likeness compensation (NIL) agreements not being met.
+UNLV denied that any offers outside of a $3,000 payment for relocation were made.

+In three games with UNLV, Sluka completed 21 of 48 passes for 318 yards and six touchdowns with an interception and rushed for 253 yards and one touchdown.

 James Madison

 On January 14, 2025, James Madison University announced on their social media platforms that Sluka had signed a letter of intent to play for the Dukes in 2025.
+In his final college season Sluka appeared in eight games, all off the bench, and completed eight of 11 pass attempts for 100 yards with three touchdowns and two interceptions while also rushing for 239 yards and three touchdowns on 42 carries.